physrisk/website-source/articles/2010/long-range-memory-stochastic-model-return.md

 mean return per unit time interval.

-Thus now we first solve stochastic differential equation, then we integrate it's solutions in some intervals and then modulate those solutions with q-Gaussian noise.
+Thus now we first solve stochastic differential equation, then we integrate its solutions in some intervals and then modulate those solutions with q-Gaussian noise.
 Results obtained in this way is in great agreement with empirical data (see [Fig. 3](#attachment_910)).